saidm5797/TTUCAN/README.md

 ## CAN bus protocol for TTU Vehicle Simulator.

+***Please begin by reading the CAN Plan pdf included in this repository for a more detailed description of the software.***

 This Library is compatible for the Arduino Mega 2560

 This implementation requires MCP_CAN_lib and TTU_IsoTp: